 And this brings us to our Don’ts section.

 Leaving someone ‘on read’ (i.e., reading their message but not responding) is unprofessional in itself.
 But it can have a huge impact on someone struggling with their mental health.
 Therefore, it is important to remain thoughtful in these situations.

 If you are unavailable due to your commitments or are busy, drop them a text, or call them back to catch up on their progress.
 It is worth your, and the organisation’s, time to ensure your employees experience a safe workplace that respects them despite their vulnerability.

 2. Making decisions – or excuses – for them

 As a boss or HR manager, you would want to take pressure off your employee to protect their well-being.
 But making excuses for your employee’s inability to perform their duties is the opposite of helping them out.

-When you see someone clearly struggling with work, don’t rush to make decisions about reducing the workload.
+When you see someone clearly struggling with work due to mental health challenges, don’t rush to make decisions about reducing the workload.
 Stop and reflect.
 Unless they come to you seeking help or with a solution, try to dissociate yourself from their work.

 3. Assume, diagnose, explain or offer advice

 Diagnosing or assuming anything about someone’s condition or abilities is a complete no-no where workplace mental health is concerned.
 Leave the diagnosis to the experts.
 Your employee is reaching out to you most likely because they want to be heard or need support.
 If possible, recommend taking professional help.